ikseth/cyclops/INSTALL.md

 		- Use template in /etc/cyclops/nodes , family.rzr.lst.template , then name was the next format:
 		- The order of razors is Hierarchical, from up ( first to do action ) to down ( last to do action )
 		- [ RECOMMENDED ] first insert razor with host pasive checks and last instert razor with host dramatical actions like shutdown/reboot
+		- if you have problems try: touch /opt/cyclops/local/etc/hctrl/[HOSTNAME].rol.cfg

-    9. TEST AND ENABLE CYCLOPS
+    10. TEST AND ENABLE CYCLOPS
     ----------------------------------------------------------------------------------------------------------

 	1. See available options with: